MHRA/products/infrastructure/docs/monitoring.md

 ### Prometheus

-Prometheus is already installed by istio, and our custom config for prometheus lives here: https://github.com/MHRA/deployments/blob/master/observability/prometheus-configmap.yaml
+Prometheus is already installed by istio, and our custom config for it lives here: https://github.com/MHRA/deployments/blob/master/observability/prometheus-configmap.yaml

 There are two parts to the config:

 - `prometheus.yml` specifies what pods to scrape and other general settings
 - `prometheus.rules.yml` specifies some [Prometheus rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/), basically each rule is a query that prometheus runs regularly and stores the results as a new metric.
-These are what we export to the Azure Monitor (by setting the `azure_monitor: true` label for each rule).
+These are what we export to the Azure Monitor (by setting the `azure_monitor: true` label for each rule, see the Azure OMS agent section below).

 Prometheus [stores its data locally on disk](https://prometheus.io/docs/prometheus/latest/storage/).
 This means that if the prometheus pod is deleted then prometheus's database is deleted as well. **This happens if you run `make` in the deployments repo** in order to force Prometheus to refresh its config.
-You can make [Prometheus can reload its config whilst still running](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) if you enable the `--web.enable-lifecycle` flag but I haven't figured out how to inject that into the istio profile yet.
+It is possible to make [Prometheus can reload its config whilst still running](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) if you enable the `--web.enable-lifecycle` flag but I haven't figured out how to inject that into the istio profile yet.

 ### Azure OMS agent